Kenya national cricket team: Reforms in 2011

 For years, the Kenyan players had been the Associate nations' most pampered professionals.
 The first time Cricket Kenya's notice was attracted was when during the 2011 ODI World Cup, there were reports of internal dissent between the team, as the team had a disastrous World Cup, losing all six of their games.
 Cricket Kenya announced that it would review the World Cup debacle after the tournament was over.
 This was the beginning of a series of reforms initiated by the board.

 Following the reviews, the board replaced the former Sahara Elite League with the East African tournaments.
 While the East Africa Premier League is a Twenty20 tournament, the East African Cup is a 50-over tournament.
 It is currently hoped that this tournaments will produce further new young talents for Kenya in the future.
-Within months, the East African tournaments were regarded in high esteem and the intensity was up to the brink, as an ESPNcricinfo interview with Cricket Kenya CEO Tom Sears revealed.
+Within months, the East African tournaments were regarded in high esteem and the intensity was up to the brink, as an Cricinfo interview with Cricket Kenya CEO Tom Sears revealed.

 Another important reform brought in by the board was to dump the old guard.
 As described by Cricinfo journalist Martin Williamson, the old guard was not committed to performance and was more keen to selfish gains.
 The new contracts had completely cut ties with the past, with Collins Obuya, the new captain, being the oldest player at 29.
 Experienced players like the former captain Jimmy Kamande, a veteran of five World Cups, Thomas Odoyo, and others were not even considered.
 As was expected, the left-out players were quick to retort as Kamande said that "the board was selecting players who would be their puppets", while Odoyo opined that "it was malicious and not done in good faith".
 According to them, it was fast-tracking the death of Kenyan cricket.
 They were also supported by the Kenyan media.

 Among the 20 cricketers offered contracts, 13 of them were offered central contracts.
 To complicate things further, five players turned down those contracts: Alex Obanda, Shem Ngoche, James Ngoche, Nehemiah Odhiambo, and Elijah Otieno.
 Sears said that they were pleased with the group of seven players who committed to Cricket Kenya, while equally disappointed with those who refused contracts.
 Accordingly, they were left out of the squad to face the UAE in the ICC Intercontinental Cup.